cfkr-dev/Juding-Springboot-Web-App/README.md

 following criteria.

 * A-XX: Screens that can be viewed by all types of users (registered and unregistered).
-* CR-XX: Screens that can be seen by competitors and referees.
+* CRAD-XX: Screens that can be seen by competitors, referees and administrator.
 * C-XX: Screens that competitors can see.
 * R-XX: Screens that referees can see.
+* AD-XX: Screens that administrator can see.
+* E-XX: Screens of errors.

 ### Screens